Anirudh-RV/ImageAnnotation/README.md

 5. Delete function (deleteuser) for deleting any user from the database
 6. 1.
 Try the API functionality from the actual webpage
   a.
 Inserting image names and the username
+7. Username is being sent to nodejs backend and the images are being saved as :
+  <user-name>"____"<image-name>

 //TODO :
+1. Redirect to EditPage after Image upload with the user information
+2. How to retrieve the names of the user from the actual webpage
+3. How to have image holders for the user's images
+4. Arrow marks to navigate through the images

+NOTE :
-1. Figure out how to save the images with the username in it, in the foler.
+// to be done in next project : Login with sessionID, cookies and authenticating using JWT Figure out how to save the images with the username in it, in the folder.
  a.
 How to maintain login information throughout the environment.
  b.
-Use the username to change information specific to the user accordingly
+Use the username to change information specific to the user accordingly The JWT (Json Web Token) is widely used in authenticating Web applications developed using advanced Javascript frameworks : Angularjs or Reactjs(with supporting libraries)
-2. How to retrieve the names of the user from the actual webpage
-3. Clean up the database

 END OF SECOND REQUIREMENT
 ########--------------------------------------------------------------------------------------------------